Neural Guided Sampling for Quantum Circuit Optimization: Method

 \subsection{1D Random Search Based Quantum Circuit Optimization}

-Random search has been used in the past for quantum circuit optimization \cite{rosenhahn2025optimization}: A quantum circuit can be viewed as a sequence of tokens, such as $ U = O(L)O(L-1)\cdots O(1) $ = {\tt O(L) O(L-1) \dots O(1) }, where each token represents an operator within the quantum circuit.
+Random search has been used in the past for quantum circuit optimization \cite{rosenhahn2025optimization}: A quantum circuit can be viewed as a sequence of tokens, such as $ U = O(L)O(L-1)\cdots O(1) $ = {\tt O(L) O(L-1) \dots O(1)}, where each token represents an operator within the quantum circuit.

 Motivated from formal languages, each token corresponds to an element of an alphabet and a series of tokens can be seen as a word as an element of a formal language.
 Formal grammars consist of a set of so-called production and rewriting rules for transforming words.
-Each rule specifies a replacement of a particular token-chain with another.
+Each rule specifies a replacement (or local resynthesis) of a particular token-chain with another.
 Several books cover this fundamental topic, e.g. \cite{Leuuwen91}.
 The random search and replace algorithm for quantum circuit optimization works as follows: Given a token chain $ U= O(L) O(L-1) \dots O(1) $, first, a random connected subset, e.g. at position $m$ of length $n$ is selected,

 The subset $ O(m+n-1) \dots O(m) $ generates a unitary $U_s$.
 In \cite{rosenhahn2025optimization} this unitary is compared to a database of unitaries where their optimal gate decompositions are known.
-This database has been generated by using a full compute graph up to a certain depth \cite{RosOsb2023a}.
-If the unitary $U_s$ is found in the database and the known optimal factorization is shorter than the selected set, it can be replaced with a chain of alternative gates $ U_p = O^r(p) \dots O^r(1)$.
+This database has been generated by using a full compute graph up to a certain depth \cite{RosOsb2023a}, as summarized in the earlier subsection.
+If the unitary $U_s$ is found in the database (up to an error $\epsilon$ and the known optimal factorization is shorter than the selected set, it can be replaced with a chain of alternative gates $ U_p = O^r(p) \dots O^r(1)$.

 Since many blocks in a quantum circuit are commutative (e.g. when acting on different qubits), such blocks can be randomly exchanged and the process is iterated.
+Figure \ref{alg:1DOpt} summarizes the algorithm as pseudocode.

 We observed that optimizing a 1D token chain can be highly sampling inefficient due to the high amount of commutative elements in there and due to the random nature in searching for more efficient circuit blocks.
-For this reason, in \cite{rosenhahn2025optimization} a random forest has been proposed to early reject samples which are likely non reducible.
-Even though this process is fast, still many unnecessary proposals are generated and rejected.
+For this reason, in \cite{rosenhahn2025optimization} a random forest has been proposed to reject samples early which are likely non reducible.
+Even though this process is fast, there are still many unnecessary proposals generated and rejected.